Crowley's corporate office renovation promotes environmental sustainability

 The renovation received the United States Green Building Council LEED (Leadership in Energy and Environmental Design) Silver Award Designation.
 The building is only the second building in Jacksonville to attain the LEED Silver Award for commercial interiors.

-"We are extremely proud of our headquarters here in Jacksonville," said Chairman, President and CEO Tom Crowley.
+"We are extremely proud of our headquarters here in Jacksonville," said Chairman and CEO Tom Crowley.
 "In addition to the obvious benefits of having a green building, we're very pleased to see our employees adapt to the open, collaborative work environment.
 It has promoted greater teamwork across business units, which results in more comprehensive solutions for our customers."

 The interior design features cubicle work stations for all employees, including senior executives, and fully enclosed conference rooms and private enclaves throughout.
 This open environment approach allows natural day lighting and views for the majority of workstations.
 To maintain business operation, construction was handled in five phases, one for each floor.